 Get General Liability Insurance: This is a necessity for most small businesses like yours.
-When you open up a general liability insurance policy, it will protect your company from lawsuits caused by client injuries and property damage.
+Opening a general liability insurance policy will protect your company from lawsuits caused by client injuries and property damage.

 You should consider upgrading your policy so that it pays for the cost of your damaged items and equipment as well.

 Commercial Auto Insurance and HNOA: Commercial auto insurance will cover legal bills, medical expenses, theft, and property damage if a business vehicle, like yours, were to crash into a client's business.

 The annual medium premium for commercial auto insurance is about $1,500, which is better than paying for the legal costs of losing in court.
 Avoid a lawsuit over auto accidents and get your commercial vehicles insured.

 On the other hand, if you can't afford to purchase a lineup of service vehicles, you will need a hired and non-owned auto insurance (HNOA) policy.
 This type of policy covers your vehicle or one of your employees' vehicle(s).

 It also includes vehicles that your business rents or leases.
 This policy covers your business's defense when you or an employee gets into an accident while conducting business.
 It doesn't protect the damages to your car, though, but that's what commercial auto insurance is for, so get both.

 Workers' Compensation Insurance: The moment you're able to hire your first employee, states will require you to carry workers' compensation insurance, which will help cover injured workers' medical bills and reimburse them for lost wages.

 These are just some of the types of insurance and bonds you're going to need for your business.
 Before you even start with that, you will want to incorporate your business and obtain an LLC.